Bryanoxx/split-testing/README.md

   <a href="https://www.npmjs.com/package/split-testing"><img src="https://badgen.net/npm/license/split-testing" alt="License"></a>
 </p>

-This library allows you to easily implement split testing to your website in only 3.0kb (size of the bundle.js file).
+This library allows you to easily implement split testing to your website in only 3.3kb (size of the bundle.js file).

-It's fully written in TypeScript with a functional programming and declarative  paradigm in mind.
+It's fully written in TypeScript and here are the features you benefit :

-Features :
-- Variant saved in localStorage
+- Custom storage of the variant (SSR-friendly)
-- Multiple variants (A/B, A/B/C, etc...)
+- Multiple variants possible (A/B, A/B/C, etc...)
 - Weighted variants for defining the chance of being picked
 - Seed option for cross-device consistency (ex: userID as a seed)